 An interesting characteristic that makes this former-madrassah-turned-hotel truly unique is the incomplete minaret just next to the main entrance.
 We were told that Muhammad Amin Khan did not get to finish the minaret’s construction since he was killed in battle in 1855.
 The height of the minaret remained unchanged to this day.

 Initially, Gaya Travel team was not sure what to expect from the trip to Uzbekistan, but now that we have learned what the country has to offer, Uzbekistan definitely possesses all the right qualities of becoming a successful tourism destination.

-Gaya Travel team looks forward to our next trip to Uzbekistan so that we could soak in more of their exotic ambience and splendour that hark back to the times when the Silk Route was at its height, besides wanting to learn more about the eastern side of the country such as the Ferghana Valley.
+Gaya Travel team looks forward to our next trip to Uzbekistan so that we could soak in more of the destination’s exotic splendour that harks back to the times when the Silk Route was at its height, besides wanting to learn more about the eastern side of the country such as the Ferghana Valley.
 And yes, Khiva definitely makes it into Gaya Travel editor’s personal list of favourite destinations…

 TIPS WHEN TRAVELLING IN UZBEKISTAN

 - For a more temperate weather experience, the best times to visit the country are in Spring (April and May) and Autumn (October till November).

 - Be sure that you always have your Customs Declaration form with you at all times when in Uzbekistan, including hotel registration slip for each property you stay in as proof that you are a genuine tourist.
 Apart from filling up two copies of the Customs Declaration form upon your arrival that requires you to state how much money you bring in with you, you also need to declare again how much money you have with you before you depart from Uzbekistan on one copy of a new Custom Declaration form at the airport before passing through immigration.
 Be sure to completely fill up your form and declare all currency that you currently hold, otherwise be ready to get entangled at the immigration, which could be a harrowing experience.